QuTech-Delft/qtt/README.md

 ```
 Now we are ready to install QTT.
 ### Installation from Pypi
-To use QTT for Python 3.6.x or lower, install it as a pip package:
+To use QTT, install it as a pip package:
 ```
 $ pip install qtt
 ```
-To use QTT for Python 3.7.x or higher, install QTT from source.
+or install QTT from source.
 ### Installing from source
 The source for QTT can be found at Github.
 For the default installation from the QTT source directory execute: